-In later life, it was also at Kew that George was treated for periods of mental and physical ill health, resulting in his life and achievements being almost entirely eclipsed by the story of his still poorly understood 'madness'.
+In later life, George was also treated at Kew for periods of mental and physical ill health resulting in his life and achievements being almost entirely eclipsed by the story of his still poorly understood 'madness'.

 To celebrate the achievements of this remarkable King — and explore his often cruel treatment at the hands of his doctors at Kew — a new display for 2021 will consider the real man behind the much-peddled myth.

 Bringing together objects which reveal his diverse interests, from his world-famous library to his fascination with the natural world, the exhibition aims to challenge what we think we know about this complex and brilliant man.

 Among the items on display will be notes made by George's doctors and instructions for the King's care written by his daughter, Princess Mary (pictured here).

 These will be contrasted with examples of the exquisite artworks he acquired for the Royal Collection and even a concert programme in his own hand, revealing his lesser-known passion for the arts.

 As part of Historic Royal Palaces' plans to commemorate the life of George III, up to 10 objects submitted by members of the public will form a special display on the top floor of Kew Palace, as a means for inspiring thought, discussion and reflection on how we think and talk about mental health today.
 This is evermore important after the COVID pandemic which has had such a wide impact on everyone.

 King George III's waistcoat, 1819.
 This waistcoat was probably one of the last items of clothing the King wore before his death in January 1820.